78 minutes | USA | 2023

 LOG LINE: Bordertown besties make magic of one last summer together as they face uncertain futures.

-SHORT SYNOPSIS: In Hummingbirds, directors Silvia Del Carmen Castaños and Estefanía “Beba” Contreras tell their own coming-of-age story, transforming their hometown on the Texas border into a wonderland of creative expression and activist hijinx.
+SHORT SYNOPSIS: In Hummingbirds, directors Silvia Del Carmen Castaños and Estefanía “Beba” Contreras tell their own coming-of-age story, transforming their hometown on the Texas-Mexico border into a wonderland of creative expression and activist hijinx.
 Filmed collaboratively over the final summer of their fleeting youth, their cinematic self-portrait celebrates the power of friendship and joy as tools of survival and resistance.
 Grand Prize, 2023 Berlinale Generation.

 LONG SYNOPSIS: “I want to remember this time, last time, and next time.
 I want to remember it all with no parts missing, because I appreciate even the bad times.”
 In Laredo, a city in southern Texas on the Mexican border, best friends Silvia and Beba know that the long summer nights of their youth cannot last forever.
 Their hang-out spots are so familiar but, stuck in an immigration process over which deportation hangs as a constant possibility, home still seems a fragile concept.
 Between bars, drive-thrus, friends’ couches and the borderlands, they confront the stresses of survival, the future, and community building.
 For them, this means protest action for legal abortion and against border control abuses, in a politically divided America.
 But the dusty half-light is also a time for poetry and dreams.
 Their laughter and creative expression cement a sense of solidarity and belonging in togetherness.